Today I’m writing about the electromagnetic spectrum.

-UV: radiation is part of this electromagnetic sphere, that reaches the earth from the sun, the rays that affect our skin are as follows:
+UV: radiation is part of this electromagnetic sphere, that reaches the earth from the sun.

-UVB: It causes skin reddening and sunburn and also plays a role in the development of skin cancer and photoaging.
+UVB causes skin reddening and sunburn, and also plays a role in the development of skin cancer and photoaging.

 Follow the link, to find out about Infrared Rays and the skin.

-The time of day also affects the levels of UVB and UVA rays;
+Time of day also effects levels of UVB and UVA

 - UVB rays are only present when the sun is high between 12 and 2pm